ubaidullah-se/ota-scrapper/README.md

 ### Customizing the Destination

 You can update the destination in the main script function to scrape hotels in different locations.
-Currently, the default destination is set to Tokyo, Japan.
+Currently, the default destination is set to `Tokyo, Japan`.